 TRADITIONAL SQUARE DANCES

-Traditional square dancing returns to the 23rd annual Old Time Music, Ozark Heritage Festival in downtown West Plains, Mo.
-Dances will be held from 7-10 p.m. each night – Friday, June 2 in the Civic Center Arena, and Saturday.
-June 3 at the West Plains Senior Center.
+Traditional square dancing returns to the 24th annual Old-Time Music, Ozark Heritage Festival in downtown West Plains, Mo.
+Dances will be held from 6-8 p.m. each night – Friday, June 1 and Saturday, June 2 in the Civic Center Exhibit Hall.

 Traditional square dancing has been an integral component of the Old-Time Music, Ozark Heritage Festival since the first event in 1995.
 Fiddler Bob Holt and caller Edna Mae Davis of Ava introduced this art form that year, and their influence continues to be felt.